 - Wants to play in a campaign full of cinematic adventures featuring chases, heists, and standoffs in a modern setting versus the typical dungeon crawl campaign.

 - Think that calling each other by call signs like Thunder would be awesome.

 Decide with your players if they want to be powerful heroes or if you’re looking more for heroes like Hawkeye, Black Widow, Roadblock, Storm Shadow, and Overwatch’s Tracer.
 Try to find a rule set that matches up with what they want to do.
 For a story focused campaign, go with Fate (or Atomic Robo if you liked Big Hero 6).
 If they’re looking for more realism look to D20 Modern.
 For heroic action with a little more crunch look to Mutants & Masterminds, D&D or Savage Worlds.
 If they want to create superheroes, just run a superhero campaign, let them have superpowers and go full Justice League.

 Suggested Rules: D&D 5e, Spelljammer, Pathfinder Skull & Shackles or 7th Sea

 Pitch I Made: We return to the world of Vodari, 50 years before the last campaign.
 A world where pirates, privateers and imperial navies fight for control of the sea.
-Your group of PCs would be pirates or privateers looking to make a name for themselves on the sea.
-Campaign would be a collection of treasure hunts, narrow escapes and swashbuckling battles.
-Any naval combat would be narrative based (see my rules), with a focus on boarding and deck fighting, rather than long range spellcasting and cannon fire.
+Your group of PCs would-be pirates or privateers looking to make a name for themselves on the sea.
+The campaign would be a collection of treasure hunts, narrow escapes and swashbuckling battles.
+Any naval combat would be narrative-based (see my rules), with a focus onboarding and deck fighting, rather than long-range spellcasting and cannon fire.